 In this case we had planned to gather 20 hours o flight split equally between oxygen III and hydrogen alpha but that left the faint outer shells hard to process so we doubled that and ended up with a bit over 40 hours.
 That did the trick! the outer bands were a lot easier to process thanks to the extra time reducing the noise.

 M27 is a planetary nebula and though it looks like a violent place, compared to a supernova its pretty tame.
 When a star similar to our sun reaches the end of its ability to keep fusion going in it’s core it stars to lose some of its atmosphere.
 That “puffs” of the star in shells over time.
 You can distinctly see a bunch of shells in this image.

-This is an HOO image (hydrogen in red and oxygen in blue and green) so it approximates the actual color of the nebula however the dynamic range has been compressed to make both the faint outer fringes and the bright central core visible.
-In most images you’ll see a bit more contrast at the center but that had to be sacrificed here to allow the outer shells to be seen.
-Or at least I couldn’t think of a way to both preserve that contrast and show the outskirts.
+This is an HOO image (hydrogen in red and oxygen in blue and green) so it approximates the actual color of the nebula however the dynamic range has been manipulated to show both detail in the core and detail in the faint outer shell.

 M27 is about 1,360 light years away in Vulpecula.
 It’s fairly small at only 8 arc minutes across (a bit more with the outer shells) and fairly bright an apparent magnitude of 7.4.
 Though not visible in this image, there is a white dwarf at the center of M27 that is providing the light that excites the nebula.
 The white dwarf is the remains of the star and though it’s no longer fusing in the core it is so hot that it emits a lot of ultraviolet light.
 The nebula is a transient phenomenon — it’s not quite 10,000 years old and eventually the gas will disperse too far to be affected by the white dwarf.
 We’re lucky to be at the right place and the right time to see this one.